 - If you do not feel comfortable speaking with your line manager, contact your nearest human resources officer.

 - In case of an emergency, call the University’s 24-hour security control centre at 046-222 07 00.
-When calling during office hours, ask to speak with the chief security officer.
+When calling during office hours, ask to speak with the security unit.
 The chief security officer’s contact information can also be found on the top right-hand corner of this page.
 If you are calling from abroad, please dial +46 46 222 07 00.

 University security control centre